astronomer/docs/astro/workspace-api-tokens.md

 To rotate an Organization API token with Workspace permissions, see [Organization API tokens](organization-api-tokens.md).

-1. In the Cloud UI, open your Workspace.
+1. In the Astro UI, open your Workspace.

 2. Go to **Workspace Settings** > **Access Management** > **API Tokens**.

 3. Click **Edit** next to your API token.

 4. Click **Rotate token**.
-The Cloud UI rotates the token and shows the new token value.
+The Astro UI rotates the token and shows the new token value.

 5. Copy the new token value and store it in a safe place.
 You will not be able to retrieve this value from Astro again.